Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 Thanks to content management systems like WordPress, it’s now very easy for people to set up websites of their own.

-Anything from setting up simple theme-based websites for clients to designing and coding custom, bespoke sites.
-The work can span a wide range of tasks from graphic design to technical support.
+Web design can be anything from setting up a simple theme-based website for a client to designing and coding custom, bespoke sites.
+The work can span a wide range of tasks, from graphic design to technical support.
 If you’re hunting down clients, there can be a fair bit of sales and marketing involved too.

 35. Social Media Manager

-- Managing advertising campaigns.
+- Manage advertising campaigns.

-- Studying and reporting on related analytics.
+- Study and report on related analytics.

 36. Search Engine Evaluator